znerp/NI_moderation_mv/README.md

 - the contrast images (here assumed to be in the same folder and to contain the subject id in their filename)

 1. (optional) outliers_beta.m:
-   Identification of voxels that are extreme outliers based on the distribution of the beta values of all participants in that voxel.
+   Identification of voxels in the contrast images that are extreme outliers based on the distribution of the beta values of all participants in that voxel.
+For each participant the percentage of voxels with extreme outliers is saved in the table and can be used for exclusion of these participants in the subsequent stages.
 2. moderation_mv_cv_metaloop.m:
    Selection of the optimal number of principal components for the dimensionality reduction of the contrast images.
 3. moderation_mv.m: